Brendan McKay Could Follow Ohtani as MLB's Next 2-Way Star

 "This is a valuable guy," Robinson says.
 "I want to make sure he gets through this healthy and productive and moves along.
 I feel like if there are any issues, he's got someone to go to."

 Nothing is static: If McKay only throws 40 or 50 pitches over two or three innings in an outing, maybe he plays first base the next day.
-But if he throws, say, 60 or 70 pitches over seven innings, as he says, "you're going to be a little wiped out the next day.
+But if he throws, say, 60 or 70 pitches over seven innings, as he says, "You're going to be a little wiped out the next day.
 That's where the DH part comes in."

 Like Ohtani, McKay is viewed by many as a curiosity.
 NHK, Japan's public broadcasting organization, sent a television crew to Florida and followed McKay around for four days this spring.
 Meantime, many of his teammates with both Charlotte and Bowling Green peppered him with plenty of questions during spring training.